 Where is Camp Micah?

 If you are flying, please secure a flight into either Boston Logan International Airport or The Portland International Jetport.
-Representatives from Micah will be on hand to meet you and to bring you up to camp.
-If you plan on arriving by bus or train, please make arrangements to arrive in to Portland where representatives from Micah will be waiting.
+Representatives from Micah will always be available to meet you and to bring you up to camp from the Portland Jetport.
+If you fly into Boston, you will either be picked up at Logan Airport or you’ll take the bus from the airport to Portland, Maine, depending on your date of arrival.
+If you plan on arriving by bus or train, please make arrangements to arrive into Portland where representatives from Micah will be waiting.

 What should I pack?

 A packing list can be accessed by logging into the Camp Micah website.
 Log in instructions are shared with staff after hiring.
 Generally, staff (and campers) bring casual, comfortable summer clothing and some personal items.
 Camp provides sheets, pillows, blankets, and bath towels for staff.